Michael Matthews (composer): Education

 His composition teachers included Larry Austin at the University of North Texas College of Music (formerly North Texas State University), Ben Glovinsky at California State University Sacramento and Aurelio de la Vega at California State University Northridge.

 Career

-From 1985-2012, Matthews was head of the composition department at the Marcel A. Desautels Faculty of Music at the University of Manitoba in Winnipeg; he is now a Professor Emeritus there.
+From 1985 to 2012, Matthews was head of the composition department at the Marcel A. Desautels Faculty of Music at the University of Manitoba in Winnipeg; he is now a professor emeritus there.
 Matthews is a conductor and a founder and artistic director of the GroundSwell new music series in Winnipeg.

-From 2002-2004 he was Composer-in-Residence with the Saskatoon Symphony Orchestra.
+From 2002 to 2004 he was Composer-in-Residence with the Saskatoon Symphony Orchestra.

 Matthews is a member of the Canadian Electroacoustic Community, of the Canadian League of Composers and an Associate Composer of the Canadian Music Centre.